 Contact Information: email@example.com

-Mike is a multilingual professional with extensive experience in education, business, and international affairs.
+Mike is a multicultural professional with extensive experience in education, business, and international affairs.
 Before joining CEAPS, he served as an international adviser at the United Nations in New York, and director of student and academic affairs at private and public schools in Japan and Taiwan.
-Mike received his MS in Global Affairs from New York University, and is currently a Ph.D. student in Global Studies in Education at the University of Illinois.
+Mike received his MS in Global Affairs from New York University, and PhD in Global Studies in Education at the University of Illinois.
 Mike also holds an MBA degree and has studied abroad at the University of Helsinki in Finland.

 Contact Information: firstname.lastname@example.org